jtrent238/steven-quartz-universe/README.md

 - `nsfw` = You know what this is!
 Right?
 - `srcarchivedl` = Sends an archive of the src code.
 - `randomgem` = Gets a random Gem!
+- `randomcat` = Gets a random image of a cat! :cat:
+- `randomdog` = Gets a random image of a dog! :dog:

 ### Developer Commands